 In 2016, Caruso also recorded some guest appearances in GT races, driving a Porsche 911 GT3 Cup for Hallmarc Racing in the Porsche Carrera Cup Australia or Nissan GT-R Nismo GT3 for Nissan GT Academy Team Kelly in the Australian Endurance Championship.
 In 2017, he raced with Nissan at Bathurst 12 Hour, sharing a car with Alex Buncombe and Katsumasa Chiyo.

 In the 2017 V8 Supercars Championship, he was 13th in the points at the end of the season.
 At 2017 Bathurst 1000, he and Dean Fiore finished sixth.
+The 2018 Supercars season wasn't better.
+He finished 18th in the points after he scored one podium, the third place at The Bend.

 Photos: Michael Caruso,